 Doula Care supports clients that have a Midwife for their primary caregiver.
 Together the support of a doula and the care of a midwife will assist women

 and their families to have the best birth experience possible.

 Midwives and doulas have been working together for centuries.
-Historically, a doula was a women from the community who attended births and helped out in non-medical ways.
-Today working together we can provide women and their partners with optimal labour support.
+Historically, a doula was a woman from the community who attended births and helped out in non-medical ways.
+Today working together we can provide women and their partners with optimal support.

 Please see a more extensive list of what a doula can do "What Else a Doula Can Do!" on the "What is a Doula?" page.

-As a certified doula there are limits to our scope of practice.
+As a there are limits to our scope of practice.

 Doulas Do Not: